Steven Almeida

-Simón Steven Almeida Trinidad (born January 26, 1995) is a Mexican professional footballer who currently plays for A.C.
-Barnechea.
+Simón Steven Almeida Trinidad (born January 26, 1995) is a Mexican professional footballer who plays for Barnechea.

 Career

 Pachuca

 Almeida joined Pachuca's youth academy in 2010.
 He made his official debut with the senior team at 16 years old in a Liga MX match against San Luis on 24 September 2011, coming on as an 85' minute substitute for Mauro Cejas at the Estadio Hidalgo.
 At the start of the 2015 Apertura tournament, it was announced that Almeida would go out on loan to León.
 After not making a single Liga MX appearance with León, Almeida returned to Pachuca for the 2016 Clausura tournament.
 Almeida scored his first Liga MX goal with Pachuca in the 90'+4 minute of a 5–2 home victory over Puebla after coming on as a substitute at the 90'+1 minute on February 14, 2016.